 1. Private contractors, engineers and inspectors involved in private highway and bridge construction be held responsible for the work done for five years after completion of the project. ('21) 2.
 Bridge inspection programs eliminate conflicts of interest by prohibiting companies that inspect and recommend bridge repairs to also bid on performing repairs for that bridge project. ('21) 3.
 When bridges need replacement, use culverts when feasible. ('21) 4.
 All temporary roadways used for highway construction projects in rural areas be a minimum of 18 feet wide including shoulders to accommodate agricultural equipment. ('22) 5.
-Any bridge being rebuilt have a minimum of 20 feet open travel lane. ('22) 6.
+Any bridge being rebuilt have a minimum of 22 feet open travel lane. ('24) 6.
 Once a bridge has been assessed by the governing authority and deemed to be structurally inadequate causing either a decreased weight limit or bridge closure, the planning process for repair and or replacement of that bridge must begin within six months. ('22) 7.
 Funding for a long-term Penn State study of the sociological impact of any proposed highway corridor realignment. ('22) 8.
-To help the need of reducing the need of taxes all for road and bridge maintenance and replacement, that all work be done with engineer approval only, minus all government interference. ('22)
+To help the need of reducing the need of taxes all for road and bridge maintenance and replacement, that all work be done with engineer approval only, minus all government interference. ('22) 9.
+New roundabouts be constructed, and existing roundabouts be modified, to accommodate farm equipment, tractor trailers, and vehicles with trailers. ('24)